etiennestuder/gradle-rocker-plugin/README.md

  * Wire task dependencies such that the Java sources are generated before the Java compile task of the name-matching source set compiles them, if existing
  * Add a task to clean the generated sources as part of the `clean` life-cycle task

-The following configuration changes are provided by the rocker plugin:
+The following Gradle configuration changes are contributed by the rocker plugin:

  * Add the `com.fizzed:rocker-compiler` dependency needed to execute the Rocker template engine to the new `rockerCompiler` configuration
  * Add the `com.fizzed:rocker-runtime` dependency to the name-matching `compile` configuration to successfully compile the Java sources generated from the Rocker templates